Services for people needing other support

 A datalink between the department and the Department of Immigration and Border Protection (DIBP) identifies social security customers who depart from or return to Australia.
 Information generated by the datalink is used to automatically review payments for people who have departed Australia.

-There are six types of concession and health care cards delivered by the department, which are:
+There are 6 types of concession and health care cards delivered by the department: